Table of Contents

-Gold, Silver and NZ Dollar Exchange Rates: Another Reader Question
+Gold, Silver and NZ Dollar Exchange Rates: A Reader Question

-Another question/comment we had from a reader again this week was what is the point in buying bullion here in New Zealand if the NZ dollar remains strong or continues to strengthen even further?
+With the New Zealand dollar jumping sharply over the past couple of weeks (up over 4%), here’s a question you might also have been pondering.
+What is the point in buying bullion here in New Zealand if the NZ dollar remains strong or continues to strengthen even further?

 We’ve reprinted the full comment from the reader below and then have our comments below it.
 As always bear in mind this is just us sharing our thoughts with the world – who knows how correct we will be.
 Take it into consideration but make up your own mind…